Transitional justice

+Chief Prosecutor Julio César Strassera reads closing arguments during the Trial of the Juntas, which targeted personnel of Argentina's ousted National Reorganization Process regime.

 Transitional justice is a process which responds to human rights violations through judicial redress, political reforms and cultural healing efforts and other measures in order to prevent the recurrence of human rights abuse in a region or country.
 Transitional justice consists of judicial and non-judicial measures implemented in order to redress legacies of human rights abuses and foster reconciliation.
 Such mechanisms "include criminal prosecutions, truth commissions, reparations programs, and various kinds of institutional reforms" as well as memorials, apologies, and various art forms.
 Transitional justice is instituted at a point of political transition classically from war to positive peace, or more broadly from violence and repression to societal stability (though some times it is done years later) and it is informed by a society's desire to rebuild social trust, reestablish what is right from what is wrong, repair a fractured justice system, and build a democratic system of governance.
 Given different contexts and implementation the ability to achieve these outcomes varies.
 The core value of transitional justice is the very notion of justice—which does not necessarily mean criminal justice.
 This notion and the political transformation, such as regime change or transition from conflict are thus linked to a more peaceful, certain, and democratic future.

 Transitional justice in the modern era has received greater attention from both academics and policymakers.
 It is also widely discussed in political and legal circles, especially in transitional societies.
 During political transitions from authoritarian or dictatorial regimes or from civil conflicts to democracy, transitional justice has often provided opportunities for such societies to address past human rights abuses, mass atrocities, or other forms of severe trauma in order to increase the probability of a transition into a more democratic, just, peaceful future.